 Imagine if a child's case file could talk to you.
 Imagine if you could gain immediate insights from a wealth of historical knowledge to make quick decisions about safety and lessen the hurt just a little.

 That's where Traverse®: Case Discovery comes in.
-Traverse leverages next-generation technology for Protective Services to present a complete picture of a child or family’s past and present to safeguard their future.
+Traverse leverages next-generation technology for child welfare and adult & aging to present a complete picture of a child or family’s past and present to safeguard their future.

 Traverse presents a child's whole story in an easily digestible, interactive view.
-It surfaces dark data—case content that is hidden or virtually impossible to retrieve—through a Protective Services lens so social workers are informed about prevalent topics, important people connected with the family, and key events.
+It surfaces dark data—case content that is hidden or virtually impossible to retrieve—through a child welfare and adult & aging lens so social workers are informed about prevalent topics, important people connected with the family, and key events.

 Why Do I Need Traverse?
 My Agency Doesn’t Have Any Dark Data

 You might want to think again.
 Child welfare agency directors we work with estimate that more than 80% of the information their agencies collect, process, and store at any point in a child’s life is not effectively utilized by agency staff when they make safety decisions.